Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Abstract

 \section{Abstract}

-The sensitivity of gravitational-waves detectors is characterized by their noise curves which determine the detector's reach and the ability to accurately measure the parameters of astrophysical sources.
-The detector noise is typically modelled as stationary and Gaussian for many practical purposes.
-However, physical changes in the state of detectors due to environmental and instrumental factors, including extreme cases where a detector discontinues observing for some time, introduce non-stationarity into the noise.
-Even slow evolution of the detector sensitivity will affect long duration signals such as binary neutron star (BNS) mergers.
-Mis-estimation of the noise behavior directly impacts the posterior width of the signal parameters.
-This becomes an issue for studies which depend on accurate localization volumes such as i) probing cosmological parameters (such as Hubble constant, clustering bias) using cross-correlation methods with galaxies, ii) doing electromagnetic follow-up using localization information from parameter estimation done from pre-merger data.
-We study the effects of dynamical noise on the parameter estimation of the GW events.
-We develop a new method to correct dynamical noise by estimating a locally-valid pseudo PSD which is normalized along the time-frequency track of a potential signal.
-We do simulations by injecting the BNS signal in various scenarios where the detector goes through a period of non-stationarity with reference noise curve of third generation detectors (Cosmic explorer, Einstein telescope).
-As an example, for a source where mis-modelling of the noise biases the signal-to-noise estimate by even $10\%$, one would expect the estimated localization volume to be either under or over reported by $\sim 30\%$; errors like this, especially in low-latency, could potentially cause follow-up campaigns to miss the true source location.
+The sensitivity of \ac{gw} detectors is characterized by their noise curves, which determine the detector's reach and ability to measure the parameters of astrophysical sources accurately.
+The detector noise is typically modeled as stationary and Gaussian for many practical purposes and is characterized by its \ac{psd}.
+However, due to environmental and instrumental factors, physical changes in the state of detectors may introduce non-stationarity into the noise.
+Misestimation of the noise behavior directly impacts the posterior width of the signal parameters.
+It becomes an issue for studies that depend on accurate localization volumes, such as i) probing cosmological parameters (e.g., Hubble constant) using cross-correlation methods with galaxies, ii) doing \ac{em} follow-up using localization information from \ac{pe} done from pre-merger data.
+We study the effects of dynamical noise on the \ac{pe} of the GW events.
+We develop a new method to correct dynamical noise by estimating a locally valid pseudo-\ac{psd} normalized along a potential signal's time-frequency track.
+We do simulations by injecting binary neutron star (BNS) merger signals in various scenarios where the detector goes through a period of non-stationarity with reference noise curves of third-generation detectors (Cosmic Explorer, Einstein telescope).
+As an example, for a source where mis-modeling of the noise biases the signal-to-noise estimate by even $10\%$, one would expect the estimated sky localization to be either under or over-reported by $\sim 20\%$; errors like this, especially in low-latency, could potentially cause follow-up campaigns to miss the actual source location.